 Eat the cheese.

-I know that not everyone reading this will be a churchgoer, but even if you’re not a person of faith, there’s something very special about a carol service.
+I know that not everyone reading this will be a churchgoer, but even if you’re not a person of faith, there’s something very special about a carol service at Christmas.
+If you ARE a person of faith, I recommend midnight mass if your children are older, it’s a beautiful service and I always love the walk home in the chilly night air.

 Sometimes when you’re feeling low, it’s tempting to hibernate at home.
 But making the effort to spend time with the people you love is almost always a mood booster.